cloudmesh-community/fa19-516-168/project/report.md

 ## Abstract

 - AWS to/from Azure data transfer using APIs.
 - Extended version can be push data in SQL base warehouse (for example snowflake warehouse.
 It may be out of scope for now for this project purpose.

 ## Objective

-Develop APIs to transfer data between AWS and Azure.
+Develop APIs to transfer file data from AWS and Azure to cloud hosted database in AWS(MariaDB).